-This paper makes takes a step in this direction.
-A conspicuous feature of both quantum and classical systems that has not been stressed in either approach is symmetry.
-Both classical and quantum systems are {\em homogeneous} in a strong sense: all pure states are alike, all (maximally informative) measurements are alike, and all outcomes of such a measurement are alike.
-There is a standard construction [Wilce2005] whereby abstract probabilistic models having this same high degree of symmetry can by generated from a suitable extension of the symmetric group of a finite set $E$ (representing the outcome-set of a basic experiment) to a larger group.
-Where this construction can be made uniformly (that is, functorially), it leads to a probabilistic theory having a natural product sructure.
+This paper takes a step in this direction.
+A conspicuous feature of both quantum and classical systems that has not been stressed in either of the approaches described above, is symmetry.
+Both classical and quantum systems are {\em homogeneous} in a strong sense: all pure states are alike, all basic measurements are alike, and all outcomes of such a measurement are alike.
+There is a simple construction \cite{Wil05} whereby abstract probabilistic models having this same high degree of symmetry can be generated from a suitable extension of the symmetric group of a finite set $E$, representing the outcome-set of a basic experiment, to a larger group.
+Where this construction can be made uniformly (that is, functorially), it leads to a probabilistic theory having a natural compositional structure.
 Both classical and quantum theory can be recovered in this way.
-However, as illustrated by a pair of simple examples, the tensor product arising from this construction need not satisfy all of the desiderata for a product in the sense of [BBLW08, BW08, Bar05].
-In particular, there is a tension between requiring them to support arbitrary product states and arbitrary product measurements.
-Subject to a further condition (here unimaginatively termed ``reasonableness"), we are led to a symmetric monoidal category in which composite systems admit product measurements, and in which bipartite states are non-signaling.
+In general, the composites arising from this construction need not satisfy all of the desiderata for a composite system in the sense of \cite{BBLW08, BW08, Bar05}.
+(In particular, there is a tension between requiring them to support arbitrary product states and arbitrary product measurements.)
+However, subject to a few simple and reasonably natural conditions, we are led to a symmetric monoidal category in which composite systems admit product measurements, and in which bipartite states are non-signaling.